johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 experience, and in parting here are some more glorious example images that showcase this the shaders in action.
 The original raw pixel variants are also included; click on the images to enter the zoomed-in view, then toggle between them with the arrow keys.
+The brightness of the raw pixel images has been reduced by 10% to make A/B comparisons to the CRT-shaded images fair.

 Stay tuned for the next episode where we'll be looking at MS-DOS and early Windows-era graphics, and how to do it right!